Football in Indonesia

 Association football is the most popular sport in Indonesia, in terms of annual attendance, participation and revenue.
+Approximately 60% of the people in Indonesia are interested in football.

-It is played on all levels, from children to middle-aged men.
-Liga 1, the Indonesian domestic league is popular.
+Football is played on all levels, from children to middle-aged men.
+Super League, the Indonesian domestic league is popular.
 The national body is the Football Association of Indonesia (PSSI).
 The Indonesian football league started around 1930 in the Dutch colonial era.

-Indonesia Football Association
+Indonesia football association

-The governing body is the Football Association of Indonesia (PSSI).
-PSSI organises the men's, women's, and futsal national teams, as well as the Indonesian League.
+The government authority overseeing football activities in Indonesia is the Football Association of Indonesia (PSSI).
+PSSI is responsible for the coordination and administration of men's, women's, and futsal national teams, in addition to overseeing the management of the Indonesian League.

-Indonesian League System
+Indonesian league system

 In 1993, PSSI combined the existing "Galatama" which was a semi-professional competition and an amateur competition "Perserikatan" (lit.
 'Union') to be a single professional competition for football clubs, known as the Indonesian League (Liga Indonesia).
 From 1994 to 2007, the format of the top division competition was a combination of double round-robin format and a single eliminations second round for several top teams of the table to decide the champions.
 Starting from 2008–09 season onwards, the competition format changed into a more common system that is also being used in most European football leagues.
-The single elimination round was removed and the competition has become a full double round-robin league system.
-The name also changed into Indonesia Super League.
-Since 2017, the top league is named Liga 1.
+The single elimination round was removed and the competition became a full double round-robin league system.
+The name also changed into Indonesia Super League, and then later Liga 1, but reverted to Super League in 2025.